Romea/romea-ros2-localisation-imu-plugin/README.md

-# 1 Overview #
+# romea_localisation_imu_plugin

-This package provides imu plugin for robot localisation.
-It takes data coming from an imu in order to compute unbiased angular speed and vehicle attitude (roll and pitch).
-The angular speed bias (angular speed average) is estimated when the robot does not move .
-A zero velocity dectection algorithm based on accelerometers and odometry data is used to assert if robot does not move or not.
+This package provides an IMU plugin for robot localisation, developed within the ROMEA ecosystem for ROS2.
+It processes data from an IMU to compute unbiased angular speed and vehicle attitude (roll and pitch).
+The angular speed bias (average angular speed) is estimated when the robot is stationary.
+A zero-velocity detection algorithm, based on accelerometer and odometry data, is used to determine whether the robot is stationary.

-# 2 Node #
+## ROS2 plugin node description ##

-### 2.1 Subscribed Topics ###
+#### 1) Subscribed Topics ####

 - vehicle_controller/odom (nav_msgs::msg::msg::Odometry)